relimited/Adstrum/README.md

 ## Examples
 The examples folder (html page is in /example and relevant javascript is in js/example) contains a toy program that draws circles in a circle.
 It also illustrates a weakness of math beind Craftjs-- it does not ensure a uniform distribution, and why that can be awkward is illustrated best with a impossibly large range.

+There is a program that also draws circles in a square to show off how to use Integer constraints.
+If Craftjs isn't expressive enough to your liking, Craftjs can do rejection sampling to get more complicated constrained solutions, as seen in the final example.

+## Features to Add
+-- Vectors, for both Reals and Integers.
+-- Some calling interface (perhaps an equation parser?) to make setting up problems easier.
+-- Various optimizations to speed up finding solutions.
+-- Refactor to using prototype inheritance, to make future debugging easier and remove the reliance on inheritance.js

 ## Known Problems
 #### bugs
 The original Craft ensures that `cspObj.narrowTo()` also adds the relevant constraints while `cspObj` is in the configuration phase.
-Craftjs does not do this, and uses mustBeContainedIn() to add contain-based constraints.
+Craftjs does not do this, and uses `mustBeContainedIn()` to add contain-based constraints.

 #### other
-Craftjs is very much in development, and is not feature complete.
-The biggest hole is that Craftjs only handles `FloatVariable`s and scalar arithmetic, whereas Craft can also handle constraint satisfaction problems with vectors and vector arithmetic.

-Also, Craftjs is not optimized (in some parts, embarrassingly so) and will tend to run rather slow.

-Finally, Craftjs's current interface and way to import to a project are not the easiest.
+Craftjs is very much in development.
+This is an alpha build (0.2, at time of writing this disclamer), and may be bug-ridden.
+Please, add an issue tag for any bugs you find.